nasd4q/while-preparing-for-ocp/REMEMBER THIS - APIs.md

 * "The normalize() method does not convert a relative path into an absolute path; therefore, the path value after the first line is just the current directory symbol." \[OCP - page 571\]
     * Yeah, about that : `Paths.get("").equals(Paths.get(".").normalize())` returns true, but not without normalize !
     * And `Paths.get(".").getName(0)` returns a path that equals Paths.get(".")

+#### JDBC

+* Four interfaces in the java.sql/java.sql package : Driver, Connection, Statement and ResultSet.
+The implementations are in the required driver JAR !